 At St Catherine's we follow the Monster Phonics scheme in EYFS and KS1.
 The children learn to read using synthetic phonics, supported by the range of characters in the Monster Phonics scheme.
 Children are taught as a class with same day intervention to support those children who need extra help.
-Reading books follow the Monster phonics reading scheme which are supplemented by reading books from other schemes and 'free choice' reader which are designed to be shared with an adult.
-Children are listened to read twice a week in school, more often if necessary Our ambition is clear - all children will learn to read.
+Reading books follow the Monster phonics reading scheme which are supplemented by reading books from other schemes and 'free choice' readers which are designed to be shared with an adult.
+Children are listened to read daily in school, more often if necessary.
+Our ambition is clear - all children will learn to read.

 Children learn to develop their reading comprehension skills through a combination of both whole class teaching of reading comprehension and guided reading.
 To support children's reading in school, we use the 'Literacy Shed' reading comprehension resources to engage and focus the children's learning on the specific skills they are developing.
+All children in KS2 engage in daily whole class reading and comprehension lessons taught by the class teacher.
 Reading fluency and comprehension is further supported through the daily use of Reading Plus throughout Key Stage Two.
 Children throughout school have access to the school library which is well stocked with a range of books.
-Enjoyment for reading is further supported through the sharing of class novels throughout our school.
+Enjoyment for reading is further supported through the sharing of class novels in every class.

 To support the teaching of writing in school, we use the 'Literacy Shed' writing schemes of work, to scaffold our themes for writing, adapting them to meet the specific needs and interests of our children.
 Writing throughout the week takes place across a range of different subjects.
-The writing process is taught alongside the teaching of grammar and punctuation, with children developing the quality of a piece of writing over the course of the week.
-Children through school complete a 'Big Write' on each Friday where they write, at length, on a topic they have been working on throughout the week, independently applying their learned skills.
+The writing process is taught alongside the teaching of grammar and punctuation, with children developing the quality of a piece of writing throughout the course of the focus theme/topic.
+Children through school complete a 'Big Write' on each Friday where they write, at length, independently applying skills learned through prior writing lessons.

 At St Catherine's we follow the long-term planning format for the White Rose Maths Scheme in EYFS, KS1 and KS2.
 Maths is supported through school through the use of manipulatives to support understanding.
 Children are given time to practice mathematical skills with the ambition that all children are fluent in number - the bedrock of an excellent maths curriculum.
 The White Rose Maths scheme is supported in KS2 by the use of 'Learning by Questions' which allows the children to receive in the moment feedback on their maths by answering specific question sets online.
 This live feedback increases engagement, ensures that children know when they are on the right track, and allows teacher to identify misconceptions, in the moment.